NopparujTun/agentic-rag-chatbot/README.md

 1. **Upload:** User drops files into the React UI (`/api/upload`).
 2. **Classification:** Backend evaluates if the file is a PDF (digital/scanned/image-heavy) or a text document.
 3. **Extraction:** Dispatches to the appropriate parser (PyMuPDF4LLM, Docling OCR, or Gemini VLM).
-4. **Processing & Cleaning:** Markdown text is passed through the Thai NLP cleaner.
+4. **Processing & Cleaning:** Markdown text is passed through the NLP cleaner.
 5. **Chunking:** Text is split using `RecursiveCharacterTextSplitter` (default: 1000 chars, 200 overlap).
 6. **Indexing:** Chunks are simultaneously embedded into Pinecone (Vector) and serialized into a local BM25 Pickle file.